KolaczykResearch/RG-HMM/README.md

-# Random Graph Hidden Markov Models for Percolation in Noisy Dynamic Networks with Application in Epileptic Seizures
+# Inferring the Type of Phase Transitions Undergone in Epileptic Seizures Using Random Graph Hidden Markov Models for Percolation in Noisy Dynamic Networks

 # Author Contributions Checklist Form